Coolcricri/Windows7-games-on-wine/README.md

 Solitaire.exe + Solitaire.exe.mui
 SpiderSolitaire.exe + SpiderSolitaire.exe.mui
 ```
-6. Afterwards, you can delete all files with `_original` in their name, and the folders of the language with the .mui file
+10. Afterwards, you can delete all files with `_original` in their name, and the folders of the language with the .mui file
    <img width="446" height="214" alt="rh4" src="https://github.com/user-attachments/assets/8765f4b5-4a91-4b6b-9ce1-6f8971ab8048" />
-8. If wine did not create the shortcuts properly, it can be done manually by going to `.wine/drive_c/ProgramData/Microsoft/Windows/Start Menu/Programs/Games`, open a command line there, and type `wine winemenubuilder <.lnk name>` for every game you want a shortcut for.
+Note: if wine did not create the shortcuts properly, it can be done manually by going to `.wine/drive_c/ProgramData/Microsoft/Windows/Start Menu/Programs/Games`, open a command line there, and type `wine winemenubuilder <.lnk name>` for every game you want a shortcut for.

-9. If that also fails, I included a folder with shortcut templates in the repository, take the icon folder too, and then modify the shortcuts to point to them
+Icons folder included in repository to make desktop shortcuts.

 ---